bareos/bareos/docs/manuals/en/new_main_reference/source/chapter32/catmaintenance.rst

 These statistics records aren’t used for restoring, but mainly for capacity planning, billings, etc.

-The **Statistics Retention**:sup:`Dir`:sub:`Director`\  defines the length of time that Bareos will keep statistics job records in the Catalog database after the Job End time.
+The :config:option:`dir/director/StatisticsRetention`\  defines the length of time that Bareos will keep statistics job records in the Catalog database after the Job End time.
 This information is stored in the ``JobHistory`` table.
 When this time period expires, and if user runs :strong:`prune stats` command, Bareos will prune (remove) Job records that are older than the specified period.

 You can use the following Job resource in your nightly **BackupCatalog**:sup:`Dir`:sub:`job`\  job to maintain statistics.